kpwhri/apanc-runrex/README.md

 Build secondary variables for subsequent analysis.
 You can use the pre-built variables (default) or supply your own.
  These secondary variables build on the output of running regex.

+To force all output columns to fit within the 32 characters required by a SAS dataset, add the option `--sas-column-names`.

 * `python src/build_variables.py --file [PATH to output from 'extract_and_load_json' above] --metafile [PATH to table created in step #1]`

 ### 3. Build Review Lists